kalxas/rasdaman/doc/main/02_inst-guide.rst

 **Alternative 3: Virtual Machine**

-By `downloading a Virtual Machine <http://rasdaman.org/wiki/DownloadVm>`_ you get a fully configured system with rasdaman installed and ready to run.
+By `downloading a Virtual Machine <sec-download-vm>`_ you get a fully configured system with rasdaman installed and ready to run.
 This alternative does not require any system administration skills other than starting the VM and working with the rasdaman services, e.g., via the OGC standards based geo service interface.

 **Support**